Gravitational wave signatures of first-order phase transition in two-component dark matter model: The Model

 where $ H_{2} $ is along the flat direction, thus $ M_{H_{2}} = 0 $, and $ H_{1} $ is perpendicular to the flat direction which we identify as the SM-like Higgs observed at the LHC with $ M_{H_{1}} = 125 $ GeV.
 Along the flat direction, the one-loop effective potential has the general form \cite{Gildener:1976ih}

 where $ a $ and $ b $ are the dimensionless constants that given by

-and $\Lambda$ is the renormalization group (RG) scale.
+and $\Lambda$ is the renormalization group scale.
 In (\ref{2-14}), $ M_{j} $ and $ n_{j} $ are, the tree-level mass and the internal degrees of freedom of the particle $ j $.
-By minimizing the relation \ref{2-13} and rewriting in terms of the one-loop VEV $\nu$, we have
+By minimizing the relation (\ref{2-13}) and rewriting in terms of the one-loop vacuum expectation value $\nu$, we have

 where $\nu^2=\nu_1^2 + \nu_2^2$.
 Since in tree level, $M_{H_{2}}=0$, and the elastic scattering cross section of DM off nuclei becomes severely large, the model is immediately excluded by direct detection experiments.
 However, at the one-loop level, radiation corrections give a mass to the massless eigenstate $H_2$\cite{Gildener:1976ih,Ghorbani:2015xvz}: